 Construction began on 19 October 1775 and opened officially on Tuesday 22 September 1778.
-At the time it was the largest dock in the Kingdom.
-It was simply named The Dock, then it was called The Old Dock until 1854, when it was renamed Queens’s Dock in honour of the Royal visit by Queen Victoria and Prince Albert.
+At the time it was the largest dock in the kingdom.
+It was simply named The Dock, then it was called The Old Dock until 1854, when it was renamed Queen’s Dock in honour of the royal visit by Queen Victoria and Prince Albert.

 The dock was in use for 150 years and finally closed in 1930.
 It was purchased by Hull Corporation for £100,000.
 Over the next four years it was filled in and landscaped and became known as Queen’s Gardens.

 Construction started in 1807 and it opened to shipping in 1809.
 It closed to shipping in August 1967, before closing permanently in 1969.
 It was later redeveloped and in 1983 opened as part of the Marina.

 Opened in 1829 and later renamed Prince’s Dock in honour of Prince Albert for the royal visit in 1854.
 The dock was open for 139 years and closed for shipping in 1968.
 It was later redeveloped and opened as Prince's Quay Shopping Centre in 1991.

 Excavations started in September 1845 and the first stone was laid on 5 November 1846.
 It opened on Wednesday 3 July 1850.
 In 1964 the entrance to the Victoria Dock from the River Hull was closed and remodelled.
 The dock closed on 1 February 1970.
 In 1988, a £63m scheme was started to redevelop the derelict dock into a dockland village.

 Opened for shipping on Friday 18 June 1846 and officially opened on 3 December 1846.
 The dock was closed to shipping in 1968-9 and sold to the Hull Corporation.
 The Railway Dock now forms part of the Marina.